argoproj/argo-cd/docs/roadmap.md

 Support more than one source for creating an Application [#8322](https://github.com/argoproj/argo-cd/pull/8322).

-### Config Management Tools Enhancements: Integrations UI/CLI & CMP Security Improvements
+### Config Management Tools Enhancements: Parametrization & Security Improvements

 The continuation of the Config Management Tools of [proposal](https://github.com/argoproj/argo-cd/blob/master/docs/proposals/parameterized-config-management-plugins.md).
-The Argo CD UI/CLI should provide first class experience for configured third-party config management tools: [#5734](https://github.com/argoproj/argo-cd/issues/5734).
+The Argo config management plugin configuration allows users to specify the accepted parameters, default values to eventually power UI and CLI.

-In addition to better user experience enhanced config management plugins implementation should provide better Argo CD tenant isolation and security.
+Additionally, plugins implementation should provide better Argo CD tenant isolation and security.

 ## v2.5 and beyond

+### Config Management Tools Enhancements: UI/CLI

+The Argo CD should provide a first-class experience for configured third-party config management tools.
+User should be able to view supported parameters, observe default parameter values and override them.

 ### First class support for ApplicationSet resources